The shrieking cry sprang from the doorway of the weather-blown cottage.

-Fervently praying she was not mistaking the intent of his tender attentions, Grace closed her eyes and mustered up the grain of quivering strength she was clinging to within herself.
+Fervently praying she was not mistaking the intent of his tender attentions, Grace closed her eyes and mustered up the grain of quivering strength to which she clung.
 "Please…If you don't mind, sir.
 I…I wish to be left alone."
-She said directly but with a trembling voice she immediately regretted even as it left her lips.
-The native obviously didn't understand what she was saying, but surprisingly he seemed to sense her discomfort and respectfully let his hand drop back to his side.
+She said directly but with a trembling voice she cursed even as it left her lips.
+The native seemed to not understand her words, yet he sensed her discomfort.
+Respectfully he let his hand drop back to his side.

-Grace opened her eyes once more, hope that he might let her escape blooming within her chest like a meadow rose."Th…thank you."
+Grace opened her eyes once more, hope of escape blooming within her chest."Th…thank you."
 She whispered hoarsely.
 The native merely stared.

 She looked back up and carefully met his eyes, feeling akin to a young doe meeting the unyielding gaze of a majestic yet deadly wolf.
 The man's brown orbs glimmered in the sunlight that slanted through the tree branches overhead and Grace instantly noticed the amount of gold that streamed in curving lines from the tiny black iris at the center of his left eye, unequal to that of his right.

-Suddenly a cardinal's high-pitched chirp sounded from nearby and Grace nearly lost her balance as their locked gazes were quickly broken.
+Suddenly a cardinal's high-pitched chirp sounded from nearby and Grace nearly lost her balance as their locked gazes broke.
 The man's eyes darted to the place the cry had sprung from, narrowing to seek out the exact position of the crimson bird.

 Unwilling to unfetter her own gaze from his yet-threatening form, Grace swiftly took in the full length of the distracted native.
 His skin, she noticed, was a reddish brown but in certain areas like his shoulders, arms and across the lower part of his face, the skin was painted in different, darker pigments.
 His hair was also dark and glossy but was shaved on one side of his head and separated only by a thick mohawk that ran down the center of his bronzed crown.
 On the other side, the rest of the long hair was secured back by a length of soft leather and from it hung two large eagle feathers that fluttered in the soft breeze.
 His tinkling necklace also caught her attention and with a barely-suppressed gasp she realized it was made up of sharp ivory teeth.
 Their bleached color stood in stark contrast to the honeyed copper of his chest which was hairless and taught with lithe muscle.